 Another super portable, ultra-durable piece of equipment, gymnastics rings are how you can gain crazy balance and crazy strength from the comfort of your own garage.

-- USE FOR UPPER BODY EXERCISES: Looking to tone and tighten your upper body?
-These rings allow you to perform ring dips, pull-ups, muscle-ups, ring rows, and more.
+- These rings allow you to perform ring dips, pull-ups, muscle-ups, ring rows, and more.
 These exercises work a variety of muscles, including your deltoids, biceps, triceps, and abs.
-Before you know it, you’ll be ripped in no time!

-- ADJUSTABLE STRAPS: With your purchase, you’ll also receive cam buckle straps.
-These straps are extra long, measuring 15’.
+- Adjustable straps.
+These buckle straps are extra long, measuring 15’.
 You can just throw them over a tree branch, pull-up bar, or power rack to start performing your upper body strength training exercises.
-And they wrap up tight, so storing them won’t be a problem.

-- DIMENSIONS: These rings have a total diameter of 9.25” with the inside diameter being 8”.
+- These rings have a total diameter of 9.25” with the inside diameter being 8”.
 The rings are 1.25” thick.
 They’re extra wide for a more comfortable grip, which helps prevent blisters and calluses.
-They weigh approximately 4 lbs. and can support a weight capacity of 600 lbs.
+They can support a weight capacity of 600 lbs.
 The straps are 15’ long and have a width of 1.5”.

 A really cool way to upgrade your workouts, Fat Gripz are unique pieces that deserves a spot in your gym.